-There’s not much that has eluded the Missouri Valley Football Conference in its first 29 seasons of competition.
+There’s not much that has eluded the Missouri Valley Football Conference in its first 30 seasons of competition.
 The league’s first three decades have included national championships, national players of the year, national coaches of the year, No. 1 national rankings, and countless All-Americans.
-League member North Dakota State is a three-time defending national champion, and the league also has NCAA titles in 1997 and 2002.
-In 2013, the MVFC, for the third-straight year, was the top-rated conference in the Gridiron Power Index, and NDSU held the top overall position in the GPI for a third-straight year.
+League member North Dakota State is an unprecedented four-time defending national champion, and the league also has NCAA titles in 1997 and 2002.
+In 2014, the MVFC, for the fourth-straight year, was the top-rated conference in the Gridiron Power Index, and NDSU held the top overall position in the GPI for a fourth-straight year.

 Strong coaching and great players have helped make the league a national force, but the stability and leadership of Commissioner Patty Viverito -- the only commissioner the league has ever known -- has helped make the Missouri Valley Football Conference a standard bearer on the FCS scene.
 Indeed, all signs point to continued national prominence for the Missouri Valley Football Conference as it enters its 32nd season in 2016.

 In June 2008, presidents of the nine-member Gateway Football Conference and the 10-member Missouri Valley Conference approved a rebranding initiative that changed the football conference name from the Gateway Football Conference to the Missouri Valley Football Conference.
 It represented the second name change for the football league.
 Initially, the conference competed as the Gateway Collegiate Athletic Conference (1985-91) and the Gateway Football Conference (1992-2007).